JvanKatwijk/eti-stuff/README.md

  - WAVFILES: for 16bit wave files
  - XML_FILES: for uff and xml files, created by Qt-DAB or Qirx

+eti-cmdline now can be compiled for Windows using msvc (thanks to Andreas Gorsak).
+The directory contains a folder "nuild-for-msvc" that contains the required files for MSVC to tun.
+The configuration file (eti-cmdline.vcxproj) is configured for SDRplay (with the 2.13 library).
+Modify the eti-cmdline.vcxproj for your device.

+When building for Linux, you can use CMake to have a makefile generated.
-When constructing, select the input device of choice in the CMake command, for example
+Select the input device of choice in the CMake command, for example

       cmake -DRTLSDR=ON  # for DABSticks
 or    cmake -DRAWFILES=ON # for u8 raw files